-- 1. The right to examine at a reasonable time before the date of the hearing and during the hearing the contents of the applicant or recipient's case record. - 2.
-The right to have legal representation at the hearing, and to bring witnesses. - 3.
-The right to produce documentary evidence and establish all pertinent facts and circumstances concerning eligibility. - 4.
-The right to present an argument without undue interference and to question or refute testimony or evidence, including an opportunity to confront and cross-examine adverse witnesses.
+1. The right to examine at a reasonable time before the date of the hearing and during the hearing the contents of the applicant or recipients case record.

+2. The right to have legal representation at the hearing and to bring witnesses.

+3. The right to produce documentary evidence and establish all pertinent facts and circumstances concerning eligibility.

+4. The right to present an argument without undue interference and to question or refute testimony or evidence, including an opportunity to confront and cross-examine adverse witnesses.

-Services must remain in place during any appeal process unless the determination is made that there are safety concerns, threats of harm to the participant or service providers, or suspected illegal or fraudulent activities by the participant.
+Services must remain in place during any appeal process unless the accommodations cannot be made for the safety concerns or threats of harm to the person or service providers or suspected illegal or fraudulent activities by the person.
 In those instances, services will be terminated immediately.

-Notices are maintained in person's file at the Case Management Agency.
+Notices are maintained in the person's file at the Case Management Agency.